learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-07/lectures/js-basics/README.md

 		gallonsGas; //reports 10.25 as number
 	```
 	+ `parseInt` stops at whole number and ignores characters that are not numbers.
 10xffffff same as 10.12345 becomes 10.
 Where as `parseFloat` maintains decimal values.

-+ Dialog Boxes and JS Console
+### Dialog Boxes and JS Console
-	+ alerts:
+	+ alerts (Outputs a string)
 		+ `alert('warning do not attempt to cook food using this website!');`
-	+ confirm
+	+ confirm (Boolean values)
 		+ `var delete = confirm('Are you sure you want to delete this?');` //true or false
 	+ prompt
 		+ `var age = prompt('Please enter your age: ');` //captures the value inserted.
 	+ Log
 		+ `console.log(age);`
-		+ reports the age they entered into the JS Console located in the developer too window.
+		+ reports the age they entered into the JS Console located in the developer tool window.
+		+ *ProTip: This can be a great way to show output of code as you're working.
+[JSbin](http://jsbin.com/?js,console) or similar editors usually have a console window

 + Doing math with JavaScript:
 	+ Arithmetic Operators